ogedney/levyprocesses/README.md

-Code for 4th year project (Non-Gaussian L\'evy Process Theory)
+Code for 4th year project (Non-Gaussian Levy Process Theory)

-Includes code for simulating gamma, tempered stable and stable subordinator processes as well as NVM and N$\sigmaM processes.
+Includes code for simulating gamma, tempered stable and stable subordinator processes as well as NVM and N$\sigma$M processes.

 Has marginalised particle filter implementation, with inference for $\mu_w$ and $\sigma_w$ alongside marginal likelihood calculation.